run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

       -n runai -f --tail 100
 ```

 Verify that there are no errors.
-If there are connectivity related errors you may need to:
+If there are connectivity-related errors you may need to:

 * Check your firewall for outbound connections.
-See the required permitted URL list in: [Network requirements](cluster-prerequisites.md#network-requirements.md).
+See the required permitted URL list in [Network requirements](cluster-prerequisites.md#network-requirements.md).
 * If you need to set up an internet proxy or certificate, please contact Run:ai customer support.